liuiu030/liuiu030/README.md

 I do for money: Direction Brand & Marketing at [FSB Franz Schneider Brakel](https://www.fsb.de/).
 I studied image sience and genrder studies when it was NOT cool once in Berlin.

-I translate many years of creative direction into digital architectures. i hate that junoiors are not enabled it times of AI. thats why i  turn management classics into practical AI skills as shortcuts on the side.
-Because I had teachers.
+I translate many years of creative direction into digital architectures.
+I dislike that Juniors are not enabled in times of AI. because there is simply no time atm.
+Thats why i turn my learings and management skills and proven classivs into practical Claude skills as shortcuts on the side.
+Because I had teachers. and there is no reason not to have access.
+BUT DISCLAIMER: before you use this: read about it!
+There is absolutley no sense to use frameworks you have no clue about.
+Cheers.

 **Featured project**